kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 at least once.

 {{< caution >}}
-If `startingDeadlineSeconds` is set to a value less than 10 seconds, then the CronJob may not be scheduled.
-This is because Cronjob Controller checks things every 10 seconds by default.
+If `startingDeadlineSeconds` is set to a value less than 10 seconds, the CronJob may not be scheduled.
+This is because the CronJob controller checks things every 10 seconds.
 {{< /caution >}}